 There’s a place in Marquette where all the cool kids go to jump off a cliff… and into Lake Superior.
 That place is known as “Black Rocks.”
 Black Rocks Marquette is one of the best summer things to do in the Upper Peninsula!

-It’s also one of the reasons I kick myself for not going to college at Northern Michigan University.
+It’s one of the reasons I kick myself for not going to college at Northern Michigan University.
 Have an extended break between classes?
 Want to go cliff diving?
 No problem.

-Black Rocks Marquette
+About Black Rocks Marquette

 Black Rocks is one of Marquette’s coolest attractions, in my opinion.
 There are many, to be sure, but cliff diving into a frigid Lake Superior is a rush.
 And if you wait until the middle of August, the water isn’t too cold by most people’s standards.
 Which is to say not too cold.
 Not warm, but not cold.